 Leaks in your home should be a cause of alarm for a multitude of reasons.
 Paying your bill which is alarmingly and significantly higher than your usual water bill is only the beginning of your issues.

 Aside from expensive water bills, water leaks can be the beginning of many problems in your home.
 For example, unchecked water leaks can cause tons of physical damage to your home.
 You may also encounter damaged furniture and appliances due to the moisture, or worse, flooding caused by the leak.
 If the leak is subtle, undetected, and unchecked for months, it can affect more than just the visible parts of your home but compromise its structural integrity as well.
+Property managers, from all over the world, agree that a house flood can exponentially decrease the value of a house when you try to sell it.
+Potential buyers are easily turned off from a property if they find out that it has experienced a flood.
+This is because the damage seeps through the floorboards and opens up a lot of unfortunate possibilities such as mould growth.

 Moreover, such water leaks may also have the potential to ruin your home’s market value forever.
 This is because while you may have been able to “fix” the leak, its effects will remain.
 Lastly, such leaks can and will cause mould and fungal growth if not properly addressed.
 This, in turn, may pose a handful of health risks for you and the rest of your household.
 Humans exposed to mould may experience nasal congestion, difficulty breathing, coughing and sneezing fits, and a compromised immune system.
 Furthermore, mould can eventually grow within them, thus opening them up to worse health complications.
 Meanwhile, infants exposed to mould develop an increased likelihood of developing asthma.